Our surgeon Asim Shahmalak at Crown Clinic is often asked questions about hair.

 “Family genes and stress – divorce, unemployment, a high-pressure job – can all play a role.

 President Obama’s job and age – 53 – make him a high risk for greying and male pattern baldness.
 The latter is the main cause of hair loss, affecting an estimated quarter of men by the age of 30 and two-thirds by the age of 60.

 The bad news for Obama is that when he does retire in another two years – presumably to something less stressful – his hair won’t return to its original colour.

 Sadly, it’s very common for those in high-powered jobs to suffer premature greying.

-Stress, and changes in levels of the male hormone testosterone that a high-pressure job with long hours, high anxiety and lack of sleep can engender, play havoc with hair colour and density.
-In the very worst cases, they can trigger total hair loss, alopecia.
+Stress, and changes in levels of the male hormone testosterone that a high-pressure job with long hours, high anxiety and lack of sleep can engender, and play havoc with hair colour and density.
+In the very worst cases, they can trigger total hair loss and alopecia.